 The partner is an entity and not an individual.

 However, if the partner is an LLC treated as a disregarded entity or a grantor trust that is not required to file Form 1041 for federal income tax purposes, the single member of the LLC or grantor of the grantor trust is deemed to be the partner for purposes of the Form 1CNP eligibility requirements.

-- The partner files his or her individual income tax return on a fiscal year basis. - The partner is a Wisconsin resident during any part of 2017. - The partner derives taxable income from Wisconsin in 2017 other than his or her distributive share of partnership income or loss from one partnership. - The partner wishes to claim any tax credit or amounts deductible as itemized deductions. - The partner is required to file Wisconsin Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, to report interest expenses, rental expenses, management fees, and intangible expenses that result from related party transactions between the partner and partnership.
+- The partner files his or her individual income tax return on a fiscal year basis. - The partner is a Wisconsin resident during any part of 2019. - The partner derives taxable income from Wisconsin in 2019 other than his or her distributive share of partnership income or loss from one partnership. - The partner wishes to claim any tax credit or amounts deductible as itemized deductions. - The partner is required to file Wisconsin Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, to report interest expenses, rental expenses, management fees, and intangible expenses that result from related party transactions between the partner and partnership. - The partner filed Form PW-2 and has been approved by the department to be exempt from pass-through withholding for the partnership's taxable year.